Want to know the best way to tell if your steak has gone bad and if it’s safe to eat?

 Step 4: Check the smell

-If everything else passes the test to see if the steak is bad but you’re still unsure, give it a smell.
+If everything else passes the test to see if the steak is still good but you’re still unsure, give it a smell.

 You may notice a rancid smell as soon as you open the package, or you may have to take a closer whiff to be sure.